The Evolution Point: How AI Agents Challenge Agile 1.0

 Case Study: The 4-Hour Sprint

 A client estimated a 2-week sprint for authentication system modernization.
-Our agentic team delivered:
+Our agentic team delivered in 4 hours.

-When everything can be done immediately, traditional planning and measurement collapse.
-Story points become meaningless when:
+When AI agents can complete work at this pace, traditional planning and measurement models invite us to rethink.
+Story points become less relevant when:

 - Agents don't experience fatigue or context switching